jaoteo/mixtum/README.md

 CAVEAT: These are Fortran codes and therefore need to be compiled to get an executable.
 Command line:

 -     gfortran -o MixtuM-* MixtuM-*.f      (GNU Fortran, Windows & Linux.
-It gives MixtuM-*.exe)
+It gives Mixtum-*.exe)
 -     ifort MixtuM-*.f                     (Intel Fortran, Windows.
 It gives Mixtum-*.exe)

 Source code files contain further details/comments about the codes.